 Work injuries can happen when we least expect them.
-Anyone who does physical labor is at risk for an incident that impedes their ability to perform their basic job functions.
+Anyone who does physical labor is at risk for an incident that impedes their ability to perform the basic job functions.
 Even people who work “low-risk” jobs can be injured at work due to someone else’s negligence.
 Preexisting health conditions can also get worse due to a personal injury at work or hazardous work conditions.

 If you have been injured at work, you may be entitled to collect compensation if a negligent third party was involved.
-The personal injury attorneys at Marcus & Mack have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
-Whether your work injury was sustained doing construction, manufacturing, healthcare, retail or another occupation, a Western, PA workers’ compensation lawyer is prepared to work with you on your claim.
+The Western PA personal injury attorneys at our firm have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
+Whether your work injury was sustained doing construction, manufacturing, healthcare, retail, or another occupation, a Western, PA workers’ compensation lawyer is prepared to work with you on your claim.